someoneelsescloud/ep9_steamline_terraform_builds/README.md

-# EP9 - Deploy multiple Azure environments with the same code base - Terraform (TFVars)
+# EP9 - Streamline your Terraform Builds

-In this episode, I will show you how deploy multiple environments with the same code base!
+In this episode, I will show you how deploy multiple Azure environments with the same Terraform code base!

 ## Prepare your Environment
 #### If you are not sure on how to setup your environment, refer to the [EP4: Build an Azure Lab with Terraform - Prepare your Environment](https://www.youtube.com/watch?v=MOaHQFeYI1Q&t=939s)